Sculas/bun-workspaces/README.md

 # Run script in parallel for all workspaces
 bw run-script my-script --parallel

-# Append args to a script
+# Append args to each script call
 bw run-script my-script --args "--my --args"

 # Help (--help can also be passed to any command)